Software localization

 Rolling Up

 Writing code for the localization of your app is one task; working with translations – something totally different.
 A large number of translations for multiple languages may overwhelm you and eventually lead to confusion among users.
 Luckily, Phrase can make your life as a developer easier!
-Feel free to learn more about the innovative translation management system in our Phrase Localization Suite.
+Feel free to learn more about the innovative translation management system in our Phrase Localization Platform.

 I hope you've enjoyed this little journey so far. :)